 What you might not realise: is that your risk increases if type 2 diabetes runs in the family, doubling if one parent has it and increasing by as much as six times if both do.
 However, up to 60 percent of type 2 diabetes is preventable.
 “Because obesity, poor diet and lack of exercise all combine to be risk factors, if people address what we call ‘lifestyle’ factors, they can significantly reduce their risk of developing the disease,” says Dr Neale Cohen, from the Baker IDI Heart and Diabetes Institute.

 We used to think: that we were immune if it didn’t run in the family.

-What you may not realise: is that the same faulty genes which have been recognized as raising the chance of breast and ovarian cancer (called the BRCA1 and BRCA2 genes) have also been associated with prostate cancer.
+What you might not realise: is that the same faulty genes that have been identified as increasing the risk of breast and ovarian cancer (called the BRCA1 and BRCA2 genes) have also been linked to prostate cancer.
 Not only does this mean you can inherit the gene mutation from either parent, but for men, a strong family history of relatives with either breast or ovarian cancer may be a red flag for an increased prostate cancer risk.

 The common cold & flu

 We used to think: that being cold, or having wet hair during cold weather could independently cause a cold or the flu.
 It made sense considering we get sick more often in winter.
 We now know: that you have to be infected with a virus to develop a cold or flu so, on its own, being too cold won’t increase your risk.